BonBon-exchange/bonbon-browser/README.md

 - [x] Snap windows to the left or to the right dragging it to the edge of the app
 - [x] Darkmode
 - [x] Drag and reorder tabs
-- [x] Download extensions from Chrome Web Store
+- [x] Download extensions manifest 2 from Chrome Web Store
 - [x] uBlockOrigin by default
 - [x] Keyboard shortcuts: ctrl (+ shift) +t, +r, +w | alt + scroll